Heating Oil Explained – An Easy Guide

 When Is The Best Time To Buy Heating Oil?

 Heating oil prices are tied to the price of crude oil, so whether you’re looking for commercial heating oil or domestic heating oil, the cost of your order will vary daily and at different times of the year.
-Generally speaking, you can always expect the price to go up during period of high demand – such as winter.
+Generally speaking, you can always expect the price to go up during periods of high demand – such as winter.
 If you are eager to save on your heating fuel costs, then ordering in summer is the best time to buy heating oil.
 In fact, the average national price of heating oil in August compared to December in 2016-2019 varied by 14%, a huge price difference!

 Why Use Heating Oil For My Central Heating?